Solant/cutehttpd/README.md

 ### Implemented features
 * Listen music directly from browser
+* View images directly from browser

 ### To be implemented features
 * Multithreading
 * File uploading
-* Image viewing from browser

 ## Compile